loliconshik3/neonote/README.md

 # Description

-CLI note manager, with simple cryptography.
+CLI note manager, with some interesting features.

 # Features